laumonfort/RickandMortyApp/README.md

 ###  Requirements:

-Create a Swift App via API
+- Create a Swift App via API
-Show list of characters (show: image, name, status, species) Show character detail (show: image, name, status, species, type, gender) Add a Launch Screen and app icon
+- Show list of characters (show: image, name, status, species)
+- Show character detail (show: image, name, status, species, type, gender)
+- Add a Launch Screen and app icon

 ###  Extra features

-Built in SwiftUI
+- Built in SwiftUI
-Add a Splash Screen and app icon
+- Add a Splash Screen and app icon

 ###  Extra features that I will add in the future 🚀

-Add a tab bar
+- Add a tab bar
-Support dark mode 🌙
+- Support dark mode 🌙
-Test entities, repositories and useCases
+- Test entities, repositories and useCases
-Improve the arquitecture
+- Improve the arquitecture
-Add favorites
+- Add favorites
-Filters via the search bar
+- Filters via the search bar

 ###  Requirements:

-## Alamofire Dependency:
+- Alamofire Dependency:

-- Swift Package Manager

-The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
+"The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.

 Once you have your Swift package set up, adding Alamofire as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.